maxim-puchkov/zTerm/README.md

+# What is zTerm?
+zTerm is my personal zsh configuration which I use on daily basis.
+Whenever I need a new command in my terminal, I add it here.
+This repository contains may useful commands and aliases which help me improve my productivity when using command-line.
+I continuously imrpove it and add new code to it.

 # zTerm 2
 zTerm is a framework for managing zsh configuration.
 It includes zsh functions, completions, as well as AppleScript script libraries and zsh interface functions.